What help can I get to buy a home?

 Low Cost Initiative for First Time Buyers (LIFT)

-Three different LIFT shared equity schemes help first-time buyers on low to moderate incomes to own a home.
+Two LIFT shared-equity schemes help first-time buyers on low to moderate incomes to own a home.

 - The Open Market Shared Equity Scheme helps first-time buyers to buy a home on the open market.